MariosGramm/WeatherMonitoringApp/README.md

 Infrastructure and Technologies Used:

-The Flask API runs on Azure App Service and is publicly accessible.
+-The Flask API runs on Azure App Service and is publicly accessible.

-Prometheus, Alertmanager, and Grafana run locally in Docker containers.
+-Prometheus, Alertmanager, and Grafana run locally in Docker containers.

-Weather data is collected in real-time from the API, stored in Prometheus, and alerts are sent via Alertmanager to Telegram.
+-Weather data is collected in real-time from the API, stored in Prometheus, and alerts are sent via Alertmanager to Telegram.

 This system is ideal for real-time weather monitoring, with built-in alerting capabilities whenever critical changes in the collected metrics are detected.